-The Piedmont neighborhood is the ideal urban village boasting easy access to other popular Portland neighborhoods such as Humboldt, Alberta, Arbor Lodge, Boise, Eliot, and Kenton to name a few.
-Piedmont runs alongside the Max light rail train allowing for convenient commuting to downtown Portland and other Portland neighborhoods.
-Downtown by car is less than five minutes in most traffic situations and by bike is about twenty-five minutes.
-I-5 is easily accessed as it runs directly alongside Piedmont.
+The Piedmont neighborhood is the ideal urban village boasting easy access to other popular Portland neighborhoods such as Humboldt, Alberta, Arbor Lodge, Boise, Eliot, and Kenton, to name a few.
+Piedmont runs alongside the Max light rail line allowing for convenient commuting to downtown Portland.
+Downtown by car is less than five minutes in most traffic situations, and by bike it’s about twenty-five minutes.
+I-5 is easily accessed, as it runs directly alongside Piedmont.

 Piedmont Neighborhood Features

-Piedmont locals enjoy easy access to New Seasons Market, what seems like their own private light rail (the Max), a half dozen coffee shops, and a slew of other independent businesses and restaurants in Piedmont proper and its surrounding neighborhoods.
-Portland Community College has done a great deal to revamp the area surrounding the school campus on Killingsworth and Albina.
+Piedmont locals enjoy easy access to New Seasons Market, what seems like their own private light rail (the Max), a half dozen coffee shops, and a slew of other independent businesses and restaurants.
+Portland Community College has done a great deal to revamp the area surrounding the school campus on N. Killingsworth and Albina.
 Likewise, area residents pride themselves on rebuilding both the homes and the community.

 As one of the oldest neighborhood parks in Portland, Peninsula Park has plenty of historic charm.
 The site was originally owned by a private citizen named Liverpool Liz, who sold the plot to the city for $60,000.
 In addition to the park, the area also had a quarter-mile racetrack, a campground, and an auto park.

-Once the city purchased the land, architects turned it into a formally-designed park.
-Many of these elements remain today, including the stone fountain in the center, the antique-style street lamps, and the various brickwork.
+Once the city purchased the land, architects turned it into a formally designed park.
+Many of these elements remain today, including the stone fountain in the center, the antique-style street lamps, and the various types of brickwork.
 The playground here is also the second oldest in Portland, although it’s just as fun to play on today as it was back in 1916 when the park was finished.